top of page

 Q: What is a Section 201 Safeguard petition?

-A: A Safeguard petition under the Trade Act of 1974 is a legal tool a U.S. industry can use to temporary relief from a surge in global imports that is causing or threatening to cause "serious injury."
+A: A Safeguard petition under the Trade Act of 1974 is a legal tool a U.S. industry can use to obtain temporary relief from a surge in global imports that is causing or threatening to cause "serious injury."
 It is designed to address a massive, overall increase in imports from all sources.

 Q: What are "country-hopping" and "transshipment"?